ZiadHatab/multiline-trl-calibration/README.md

 **NOTE:** The TUG multiline TRL procedure is already part of the [scikit-rf package](https://scikit-rf.readthedocs.io/en/latest/api/calibration/generated/skrf.calibration.calibration.TUGMultilineTRL.html).

-In this repository you find two multiline TRL calibration implementations:
+This repository contains two multiline TRL calibration implementations:

-1. My own _improved_ implementation TUG multiline TRL [1].
-The related PowerPoint slides can be downloaded [here](https://pure.tugraz.at/ws/portalfiles/portal/46207898/ziad_ARFTG_98_presentation.pdf).
-Also, the mathematical derivation can be found on my [website](https://ziadhatab.github.io/) through [this link](https://ziadhatab.github.io/posts/multiline-trl-calibration/).
+1. My own _improved_ TUG multiline TRL [1].
+Slides are available [here](https://pure.tugraz.at/ws/portalfiles/portal/46207898/ziad_ARFTG_98_presentation.pdf), and the mathematical derivation is on my [website](https://ziadhatab.github.io/posts/multiline-trl-calibration/).

 2. The classical MultiCal implementation from NIST [2,3].

-I have included the NIST method here as a reference.
-There are a couple of reasons why the NIST method is not the best, and its optimality is limited.
-Below, I provide a brief comparison between the two methods.
-Additionally, please refer to the last example below, where I compare the two methods with Monte Carlo analysis.
+The NIST method is included as a reference.
+Below is a brief comparison; also see the last example for a Monte Carlo comparison.

 _NIST multiline TRL [2,3]_:

-- The measurement assumes a first-order approximation with respect to any disturbance, and this should also hold true in the eigenvectors of the line pairs.
+- Assumes a first-order approximation with respect to any disturbance, including the eigenvectors of line pairs.
-- If the first-order approximation assumption holds true, multiple eigenvalue problems can be solved and combined using the Gauss-Markov estimator (weighted sum) to obtain a combined solution.
+- Multiple eigenvalue problems are solved and combined via the Gauss-Markov estimator (weighted sum).
-- The weights are applied to the solutions (eigenvectors) and not to the measurements themselves.
+- Weights are applied to the solutions (eigenvectors), not directly to the measurements.
-- The derived covariance matrix used to weight the eigenvectors assumes that both ports exhibit the same level of statistical error.
+- The covariance matrix used for weighting assumes equal statistical error at both ports.
-- During the calibration procedure, a common line is selected, which can change across frequencies and often leads to abnormal discontinuities across the frequency axis.
+- A common line is selected during calibration, which can change across frequencies and cause discontinuities.

 _TUG multiline TRL [1]_:

-- No assumptions are made about the type of statistical error found in the measurement.
+- No assumptions are made about the type of statistical error in the measurements.
-- A weighting matrix is derived to optimally combine the measurements, resulting in a single 4x4 weighted eigenvalue problem.
+- A weighting matrix is derived to optimally combine all measurements into a single 4×4 weighted eigenvalue problem.
-- The weighting matrix is derived to minimize the sensitivity of the eigenvectors by maximizing the eigengap (i.e., distance between the eigenvalues).
+- The weighting matrix minimizes eigenvector sensitivity by maximizing the eigengap (distance between eigenvalues).
-- There is no common line.
-All measurements are combined at once, so all pair combinations are implicitly used.
+- No common line is needed — all measurements are combined at once.

-For information on uncertainty propagation in multiline calibration, please refer to my other repository at <https://github.com/ZiadHatab/uncertainty-multiline-trl-calibration>.
+For uncertainty propagation in multiline calibration, see: <https://github.com/ZiadHatab/uncertainty-multiline-trl-calibration>

-Additionally, if you are interested in a method to eliminate the need for a thru standard and shifting the reference plane, please see my other repository demonstrating a thru-free multiline method: <https://github.com/ZiadHatab/thru-free-multiline-calibration>.
+For a thru-free multiline method (no thru standard required, nor reference plane shifting), see: <https://github.com/ZiadHatab/thru-free-multiline-calibration>

+For guidance on designing calibration kits and specifying line lengths, see: <https://github.com/ZiadHatab/line-length-multiline-trl-calibration>

-**NOTE:** the optimization procedure used to calculate the propagation constant, which was discussed in [1], has been removed and is no longer used in the derivation of the weighting matrix.
-Instead, the weighting matrix is now derived directly through low-rank Takagi decomposition, as discussed in [4].
-Furthermore, the propagation constant is derived through linear least squares.
+**NOTE:** The optimization procedure for computing the propagation constant described in [1] has been removed.
+The weighting matrix is now derived via low-rank Takagi decomposition [4], and the propagation constant is estimated via linear least squares.

-## Code requirements
+## Requirements

-The three files [`mTRL.py`](https://github.com/ZiadHatab/multiline-trl-calibration/blob/main/mTRL.py), [`MultiCal.py`](https://github.com/ZiadHatab/multiline-trl-calibration/blob/main/MultiCal.py), and [`TUGmTRL.py`](https://github.com/ZiadHatab/multiline-trl-calibration/blob/main/TUGmTRL.py) need to be in the same folder and [`mTRL.py`](https://github.com/ZiadHatab/multiline-trl-calibration/blob/main/mTRL.py) should be loaded in your main script.
+The files [`mTRL.py`](https://github.com/ZiadHatab/multiline-trl-calibration/blob/main/mTRL.py), [`MultiCal.py`](https://github.com/ZiadHatab/multiline-trl-calibration/blob/main/MultiCal.py), and [`TUGmTRL.py`](https://github.com/ZiadHatab/multiline-trl-calibration/blob/main/TUGmTRL.py) must all be in the same folder.
+Load [`mTRL.py`](https://github.com/ZiadHatab/multiline-trl-calibration/blob/main/mTRL.py) in your main script.

-You need to have [`numpy`][numpy] and [`scikit-rf`][skrf] installed in your Python environment.
-To install these packages, run the following command:
+Install the required packages with:

 ```powershell
 python -m pip install numpy scikit-rf -U